NHL All-Star Game: 2010s

 There was no All-Star Game in 2010 because of both a change to the CBA and 2010 being an Olympic Games year—the 2010 Winter Olympics marked the first time that the Olympics had been hosted in an NHL market since the league allowed its players to compete in the Olympics.

 The 2011 All-Star Game was played in Raleigh, North Carolina, home of the Carolina Hurricanes.
 Gary Bettman announced at the RBC Center on April 8, 2010, that the game would be held in Raleigh.
 The Phoenix Coyotes were originally slated to host the game that year in replacement of the 2006 Game, which they had again originally been awarded before the NHL ultimately decided not to hold the game the Olympic year.
 Amid fears that the Coyotes franchise would not "right its ship" by February 2011, however, the cities of Pittsburgh, Raleigh and Ottawa rose as candidates for the 2011 Game, with Raleigh eventually being chosen, having been promised the game since the Hurricanes reached 12,000 season ticket sales earlier in the decade.
 The 2011 Game also introduced a new format, replacing the traditional conference teams with a "fantasy draft."
 Fans voted for six players, from either conference (three forwards, two defencemen and one goaltender), while the NHL selected another 36 players for a total of 42 players.
 The chosen players then selected two captains for each All-Star team, who then selected their teammates in a draft.
 The chosen captains for the 2011 Game were Nicklas Lidstrom of Detroit and Eric Staal of Carolina.

 The 2012 Game repeated the fantasy draft format, with Daniel Alfredsson and Zdeno Chara as captains.
 The game was played in Ottawa to honor the 20th anniversary of the Senators' joining the NHL.

 The 2013 All-Star Game was originally scheduled for January 27, 2013, at Nationwide Arena in Columbus, the home of the Columbus Blue Jackets.
-The game was postponed to 2015, however, first due to the 2012–13 NHL lockout, which delayed the start of the 2012–13 season until January 19, 2013, followed the inability to play in 2014 due to it falling on an Olympic Games year, where NHL players competed at the 2014 Winter Olympics.
+The game was postponed to 2015, however, first due to the 2012–13 NHL lockout, which delayed the start of the 2012–13 season until January 19, 2013, followed by the inability to play in 2014 due to it falling on an Olympic Games year, where NHL players competed at the 2014 Winter Olympics.
 The game was eventually played on January 25, 2015.